oot4/Room-Modelling-and-Navigation-IV/Room Modelling and Navigation IV/ReadMe.txt

 ------------
 Other Notes:
 ------------
 The application cannot run outside an IDE.
-CORS will prevent qssets from being initialized and will cause the application to come to a stand still.
+CORS will prevent assets from being initialized and will cause the application to come to a stand still.
 ---------------------------------------------------------------------------
 ###########################################################################